 And for nights, instead of dozing off while working or watching TV, make it a habit to prepare for sleep.
-An hour before sleep do things which requires less mental stimulation.
+An hour before sleep do things that require less mental stimulation.
 Slow down your brain activity and your quality of sleep will improve.

 8. Have a routine.

 Have a routine for self-care definitely helps.
-It helps you to get into the habits of caring yourself.
-Also, it’s a good way to let other people know that there’s specific time during the day you don’t wish to be disturbed.
-You need time alone for mediation, exercise, journalling and etc.
+It helps you to get into the habits of caring for yourself.
+Also, it’s a good way to let other people know that there’s a specific time during the day you don’t wish to be disturbed.
+You need time alone for meditation, exercise, journaling and etc.

-Start with one small habit and add more later.
+Start with one small habit and add more habits later.

-If you were to develop only one routine, I would suggest to develop a good sleep routine.
-Lack of sleep affects both your physical and emotions well-being.
+If you were to develop only one routine, I would suggest developing a good sleep routine.
+Lack of sleep affects both your physical and emotional well-being.
 Getting enough sleep means less self-care maintenance needed.

 9. Give yourself more time to do a task.

 Instead of scheduling 15 minutes for something, give yourself 30 minutes.
 Be conservative in planning.
-We usually take longer time to do something than what we expect.
+We usually take a longer time to do something than what we expect.
 Plus, there might be unforeseen events along the way that disrupt your progress.
 I find it more useful to do just one thing for a few hours than doing several different things within the same period.
-[Read The ONE Thing by Gary Keller.]

 Going slower feels better than rushing through all your tasks.
 Enjoy the task you are doing instead of going through the motions.